Smertos/potato-crust/README.md

 # Potato Crust

+Honestly, don't expect anything to work.
+I rarely update this project, and I'm not even sure if it's even functional at times.

-This project is my attempt to create a Minecraft clone and learn Bevy along the way.
+This project is my attempt to create a mini-Minecraft clone and learn Bevy along the way.

 # Goals

-For now, this project is purely self-educational one, so I'm trying to avoid scope creep by limiting my plans.

-### Rendering

-* Rendering worlds pre-generated in Minecraft
-* Render player's hand in first person view
-* Render players & entities

-### Gameplay

-* Breaking and placing blocks
+* chunk-based world
+* some basic interaction with the world (like breaking/placing blocks)
+* maybe a bit of world generation
+* how about some TNT going boom-boom? (could use it to test world interaction performance)
+* physics based character controller (simple vert pill collider with camera attached, no player models)
-* Inventory system
+* if it comes to it, inventory system wouldn't hurt
-* Hotbar
-* Use Minecraft's assets to provide all the blocks & whistles

-### Unique stuff
-* Auto-download assets from some fixed version

-### Multiplayer

-I'm not sure if I'm going to tackle this.
-My current initial plan is only doing singleplayer implementation.

-### Anything else?
-No, but I might extend this list in the future if anything comes to mind or if most of the features above get implemented.
+not planing on integrating with MC's assets or data formats, but might reconsider way later.